 - Gold King Placer - west of Bekkedal, south of Warrior's Mark

 Gold King Placer and Bekkedal are on the west side of Highway 9.
 Bekkedal is an older neighborhood and has the feel of the Blue River neighborhoods to the south, but there is evidence of smart neighborhood planning that organizes driveways off looping roads.
-Out the backdoor of the properties on the boundary of this subdivision are community trails that lead to the Blue River, to the town of Breckenridge and to trails that crisscross the national forest.
-Gold King is likewise, large lots and custom-built homes, but is in-fill between what is officially inside town of Breckenridge boundaries and the incorporated town of Blue River, and for all these lots there are social trails through the area that also connect to the public trails - all of which are single-track ways through dense pine and spruce forests.
-Forested is how you feel about these westerly neighborhoods.
+Out the backdoor of the properties on the boundary of this subdivision are community trails that lead to the Blue River, to the Town of Breckenridge and to trails that crisscross the national forest.
+Gold King also has large lots and custom-built homes, but is in-fill between what is officially inside the Town of Breckenridge boundaries and the incorporated Town of Blue River.
+There are social trails through the area that also connect to the public trails, all of which are single-track ways through dense pine and spruce forests.
+These westerly neighborhoods are all forested.

-Also to the south, but on the eastern side, Boreas Pass Road rises up Baldy Mountain slowly at first, and this is where you'll find the first three subdivisions in this list plus a few lots that are at the base of what is called Little Mountain.
-The road, if fact, was a railroad and so makes a gradual climb all the way to the pass named Boreas -- a pass between Boreas and Baldy mountains, both very tall 13,000 foot peaks.
-There are some homes located on steeper ways up the pass, more like old mining trails, like Robber's Nest Road.
+On the southeastern side, Boreas Pass Road rises up Baldy Mountain which is where you'll find the first three subdivisions on the list above.
+Boreas Pass Road was formerly railroad and so makes a gradual climb all the way to the pass named Boreas, a pass between Boreas and Baldy mountains, both very tall 13,000 foot peaks.
+There are some homes located on steeper ways up the pass like Robber's Nest Road.
 But once the first plateau is reached, locals would call the area Woodmoor.
-There are many condos, townhomes, duplex and single-family homes up in this neighborhood, and it has a much different feel than the near-in homes.
+There are many condos, townhomes, duplex and single-family homes up in this neighborhood and it has a much different feel than the near-in homes.

 Be sure to sign up or log in with Breckenridge Associates to take advantage of our free, world-class search tools.